mainnet-cash/mainnet-js/CONTRIBUTING.md

 Browsers do not have access to many standard node libraries by design.
 For this reason, some libraries either don't work in the browser or don't work in nodejs.

-All browser tests are denoted by `*.test.headless.js`.
+All browser tests are denoted by `*.test.browser.ts`.

 The bundle is built with webpack and does **not** use browserify, rather it simply omits nodejs libraries.
 Browser tests are run against testnet, using secrets stored